mdn/content/files/en-us/web/accessibility/aria/roles/tab_role/index.md

 ## Precedence order

-What are the related properties, and in what order will this attribute or property be read (which property will take precedence over this one, and which property will be overwritten.
+What are the related properties, and in what order will this attribute or property be read, which property will take precedence over this one, and which property will be overwritten.